Computational complexity, Newton polytopes, and Schubert polynomials: Polytopal descriptions of perfect tableaux

+By combining Theorems \ref{thm:independent_characterization}, \ref{thm:int_pt_characterization}, and \ref{thm:relaxation_equivalence} with the fact that $\mathcal{P}(D,\alpha)$ has a polynomial size halfspace description, it follows that $\alpha \in \mathcal{S}_D$ can be decided in $n^{O(1)}$-time.
+However, this result can be improved.
 If $D\subseteq [n]^2$ has many identical columns, then many of the flag conditions (C) will look essentially the same.
 Therefore, our final goal will be to construct a ``compressed" version of $\mathcal{P}(D,\alpha)$ that removes some of the repetitive inequalities.